 Virtual Community Alternatives

-Communities like Paul Vander Klay and the TLC who meet up over live streams
+- Communities like Paul Vander Klay and the TLC who have developed virtual face-to-face meet ups over live streams using YouTube.
+Ideally, this would be accomplished using small web-compatible, decentralized means.

-- Audio with still images or ultra low fps like animated gifs
+- Audio with still images, ultra low fps like animated gifs, or procedurally animated avatars

 - Size would be relatively small (30MB/hour) at around 64-96kbit/sec AAC/MP3